Department for Aging and Independent Living

 Institute for Aging - advises the secretary of the Cabinet for Health and Family Services and other officials of the commonwealth on policy matters related to the development and delivery of services to the aged.
 The institute operates in partnership with the Department for Aging and Independent Living.

 Long-Term Care Ombudsman - established under the Older Americans Act, the Kentucky Long-Term Care Ombudsman (LTCO) program operates out of the Area Development Districts through their Area Agencies on Aging and Independent Living.
 The LTCO works to improve the lives of people living in long-term care by enhancing their quality of life, improving their quality of care, protecting individual rights and promoting the dignity of each resident.

 Nutrition Program for the Elderly - includes home-delivered meals (meals on wheels) and congregate meals at senior centers.
 The program helps improve the eating habits of participants, offers social networking opportunities and helps the participants remain healthy and independent by reducing hunger and food insecurity.

-Participant-Directed Services - allows eligible Medicaid Supports for Community Living waiver members to choose their own providers for non-medical and non-residential services.
+Participant Directed Services (PDS), formerly Consumer Directed Options (CDO) - allows eligible Medicaid waiver members to choose their own providers for non-medical and non-residential services.
 This choice gives members greater flexibility in the delivery of services that are needed to stay in their homes.
-Members may also purchase goods and finance minor home adaptations through participant-directed services.
+Members may also purchase goods and finance minor home adaptations through CDO/PDS.

 Personal Care Attendant Program - has one purpose: to enable eligible, severely physically disabled adults who otherwise may be at risk for institutional care to live where one wishes and how one wants to live.
 The program provides a subsidy to eligible participants.
 The eligible participant must have the ability to hire, supervise and pay an attendant.